fenago/generative-adversarial-networks/chapter_17/Lab_13.md

 5. Conditional Clothing Generation
 333

-### 17.2.
-Conditional Generative Adversarial Networks

-17.2

-334

-Conditional Generative Adversarial Networks
+## Conditional Generative Adversarial Networks

 A generative adversarial network, or GAN for short, is an architecture for training deep learningbased generative models.
 The architecture is comprised of a generator and a discriminator model.
 The generator model is responsible for generating new plausible examples that ideally